Home » RECIPES » Pie Crust Cookies (Pie Crust Chips)

 Whether you use homemade or store bought pie dough is personal preference and completely up to you.
 I have used both for this recipe and the cookie chips come out crispy and delicious every single time.

 Just keep in mind, this recipe is ALL about the dough.
 So if you use a pie crust lacking in flavor and taste your cookie chips will as well.
 This time I made them with store bought pie dough from Aldi’s (it is my favorite and it is cheap).
-If you are looking for a homemade pie crust, I recommend my Vodka Butter Pie Crust.
-It is a great recipe that has TONS of information about successfully working with homemade pie dough.

-3 Tips For Better Cookie Chips
+3 Tips For Better Pie Crust Cookies (Pie Crust Chips)

 1. Pie dough needs to be cold at ALL TIMES.
 When pie dough warms up it tends to shrink and become incredibly tough as it bakes.
 If you are concerned about your cookie chips being to warm after you have cut them out, just pop them in the refrigerator for 15 minutes before throwing them in the oven.